Sahar-SE/search-engine/README.md

 ## Acknowledgments

-- Credits go to [HelpJuice](https://www.behance.net/gallery/19759151/Snapscan-iOs-design-and-branding?tracking_source=) at Behance
+- Credits go to Emil and rest of team at [HelpJuice](https://www.Helpjuice.com)

 ## 📝 License